Pa. gives update on COVID-19 cases, vaccinations for Wednesday

 Federal data representing all 67 counties:

-- According to the CDC, as of Wednesday morning, July 28, Pennsylvania ranks 5th among all 50 states for total doses administered.
+- According to the CDC, as of Tuesday, Aug.
+3, Pennsylvania ranks 5th among all 50 states for total doses administered.

-- According to the CDC, as of Wednesday morning, July 28, 62.5% of Pennsylvanians age 18 and older are fully vaccinated.
+- According to the CDC, as of Tuesday, Aug.
+3, 63.2% of Pennsylvanians age 18 and older are fully vaccinated.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: